 Criminal Justice Work

-Learning Agreements received by us before December 1 2017, can be considered.
+Learning agreements received by us before December 7th 2019 will be taken into consideration.

-Literature will be announced via the SharePoint sites and course guides before the minor starts.
+Literature will be announced via the SharePoint sites and course guides before the minor period starts.

 This course takes place in period C/D; it starts in February.